Exploring investor behavior in Bitcoin: a study of the disposition effect: Introduction

-The corresponding null-hypothesis is defined as $H_0$ \emph{– Bitcoin sells occur less or equally frequently in positive market conditions and more or equally frequently in negative market conditions.}
+The corresponding null hypothesis is defined as \emph{$H_0$: There is no significant difference in the frequency of Bitcoin sells between positive and negative market conditions.}

-To test this hypothesis, in Section~\ref{sec:DataAndMethod}, we first develop a method that allows us to measure \emph{Gains Realised (GR)} compared to \emph{Losses Realised (LR)} when Bitcoins are sold at some cryptocurrency exchange.
-Our method is inspired by Odean~\cite{Odean1998}, who measured \emph{Proportion of Gains Realised (PGR)} and \emph{Proportion of Losses Realised (PLR)} in individual investment portfolios to test for the disposition effect.
-As our research investigates a single highly volatile cryptocurrency instead of a portfolio of relatively stable assets in a traditional market, our metrics are non-proportional and computed based on hourly cryptocurrency exchange rates.
+To test this hypothesis, in Section~\ref{sec:DataAndMethod}, we first develop a method that allows us to measure \emph{Gains Realized (GR)} compared to \emph{Losses Realized (LR)} when Bitcoins are sold at some cryptoasset exchange.
+Our method is inspired by~\cite{Odean1998}, who measured \emph{Proportion of Gains Realized (PGR)} and \emph{Proportion of Losses Realized (PLR)} in individual investment portfolios to test for the disposition effect.
+As our research investigates a single highly volatile cryptoasset instead of a portfolio of relatively stable assets in a traditional market, our metrics are non-proportional and computed based on hourly cryptoasset exchange rates.

-Next, in Section~\ref{sec:results}, we apply this method on the entire blockchain from its inception until December 31st, 2019.
+Next, in Section~\ref{sec:results}, we apply this method on the entire blockchain from its inception until November 24th, 2021.
 We also compute well-established technical indicators such as the \emph{Relative Strength Indicator (RSI)} or \emph{Moving Average Convergence Divergence (MACD)} to allow for comparison.
-Our empirical result supports the existence of the disposition effect with varying intensity for the Odean metrics, as well as for most of the other technical indicators.
+Our empirical result supports the existence of the disposition effect with varying intensity for the Odean metrics and most of the other technical indicators.

-Our results show that cryptocurrency traders act just as irrational as traders in other, more established markets: they sell their winners and hold onto their losers.
-The boom and bust year 2017 was a pivotal point in the investors trading behaviour.
-Disposition biased trading significantly increased, attributed to the fact of increased media coverage and publicity, leading to a significant inflow of new investors and an uplift in the number of sell transactions taking place in the market.
+Our results provide evidence that, during multiple time frames within our observation period from Bitcoin's inception until November 2021, cryptoasset traders exhibited irrational selling behavior similar to that observed in established markets, suggesting the presence of the disposition effect in the cryptoasset market during these specific time frames.
+The boom and bust year 2017 was a pivotal point in the investors' trading behavior.
+Disposition biased trading significantly increased, attributed to increased media coverage and publicity, leading to a significant inflow of new investors and an uplift in the number of sell transactions in the market.